 Thank you and appreciation letters are so important in all aspects of your career.
 Review how to write a thank-you letter, including who you should thank, what to write, and when to write an employment-related thank-you letter.

 Keep in mind that it’s important to thank everyone who helps with your career or job search.
 Look at these sample appreciation letters for ideas for letters and email messages to send to contacts who have provided assistance.
 These "thank you for the job interview" letter samples are good to know about as well.

-If you need information on other types of letters, you may find these letter samples to be helpful.
-The examples include cover letters, interview thank-you letters, follow-up letters, job acceptance & rejection letters, resignation letters, appreciation letters, business letters, and more great employment letter samples that will help you access all the employment-related correspondence you’ll need to write.
+If you need information on writing other types of letters, you may find these letter samples to be helpful.
+The examples include cover letters, interview thank-you letters, follow-up letters, job acceptance & rejection letters, resignation letters, appreciation letters, business letters, and more great letter samples that will help you access all the employment-related correspondence you’ll need to write.